 TALLINN PIANO FESTIVAL is the biggest piano festival in the Baltic and Nordic area being organised by the Estonian State Concert Institution Eesti Kontsert.
-The festival started in 1998, on the initiative of its founder and artistic director pianist Lauri Väinmaa who wished to introduce exceptional pianists to the Estonian music audience, as well as to familiarise the locals with new trends on the global music arena.
+The festival started in 1998, on the initiative of its founder and former artistic director pianist Lauri Väinmaa who wished to introduce exceptional pianists to the Estonian music audience, as well as to familiarise the locals with new trends on the global music arena.
 Another idea was to honour the format of a traditional piano recital practised for as many as 150 years.

 The Tallinn International Piano Festival is a unique piano week.
 The festival attracts the greatest number of visitors of any festival of classics in Estonia, making it a prestigious event to perform at.
 The festival has a special aura – an attraction that draws a large audience from many neighbouring countries.Tallinn is an enchanting historic city, its mediaeval Old Town listed in the UNESCO World Heritage list.
 Between concert visits, one can gleefully roam the medieval streets, relax in cafeterias, and gaze at the stunning panorama of the city from the slopes of Toompea.